S-a-m-K/BellabeatCaseStudy/README.md

 <img src="https://github.com/S-a-m-K/Bellabeatcasestudy/assets/143487615/dbea5454-a28b-4212-a8da-6c71ae6870a8" alt="Beischreibung des Bildes" width="700"/>

-If we look at the percentage breakdown of the various activities, it becomes clear that we spend most of our waking hours in a seated position.
+When examining the percentage breakdown of various activities, it becomes evident that we spend the majority of our waking hours in a seated position.

 <div style="margin-bottom: 40px;">